 - When the oil is hot, add the sliced onions and bay leaves.
 Saute until the onions turn pink.

 - While the onions are sauteeing, place another pan on the stove and dry-roast the anardana powder on low to low-medium heat until it turns dark brown.
 Then remove and set aside.

 - Add in the saved water, adding less of it if you want a thicker gravy.
-Raise heat to medium and let the water come to a boil.
+Raise the heat to medium and let the water come to a boil.